Skip to content

 References and citations

-This comprehensive guide builds upon cutting-edge research and production implementations in the Computer Use Agent field.
-The following sources provide the foundational knowledge and technical insights referenced throughout this article:
+This guide builds on cutting-edge research and production implementations in the Computer Use Agent field.
+These sources provide the foundational knowledge and technical insights referenced throughout:

 Primary Research Sources: